 A D Flip-Flop is used to store a single bit of data and is a crucial building block in sequential logic circuits.
 It has:

-• Data Input (D): The input data that will be captured.
+D): The input data that will be captured. - Clock (

-• Clock (clk): The signal that triggers the data capture.
+clk): The signal that triggers the data capture. - Reset (

-• Reset (reset): An asynchronous signal that initializes the output.
+reset): An asynchronous signal that initializes the output. - Output (

 Operation:

-• On the rising edge of the clock signal (clk), the value of D is transferred to Q.
+- On the rising edge of the clock signal (

 // D Flip-Flop Module